niquola/plpl/README.md

 ## PLPL

-Build nodejs like js and load into PostgreSQL PLV8.
+Build nodejs like js functions and load it into PostgreSQL PLV8 as stored procedures.

 ```sh
  npm install plpl